UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 Operator Instructions.md

    2. Remove the battery and quickly probe the terminals.
        The styrofoam insulation is not necessary.
    3. Record the voltage.
-   4. Replace the battery repeat for the next.
+   4. Replace the battery and repeat for the next.
     Always work from `C01` to `C14` in order.
 1. Start the same chamber program again, setting `Advance Time` to the program time recorded earlier.